-Perspectives serves two age groups, Grades K to 2 and Grades 3 to 5, that each meet one afternoon a week for 32 weeks during the school year.
+Perspectives serves three age groups, grades K to 1, grades 1-2, and grades 3 to 5, that each meet one afternoon a week for 31 weeks during the school year.

 Offering a balance of place-based learning activities in fields such as nature and the environment, creating with the arts, healthy living, community service, technology, and problem solving, Perspectives enables children to try new things, build new skills, and meet new people, all while having fun.

 Sponsored through a partnership between Vinalhaven Land Trust (VLT) and Partners in Island Education (PIE), Perspectives is run by a team of educators who collaborate to design activities and recruit community volunteers to share their own interests and expertise.
-The Vinalhaven School enthusiastically supports Perspectives, providing it with a home in the school and healthy snacks every week.
+The Vinalhaven School enthusiastically supports Perspectives, providing it with a home base at the school.

 In past sessions, students have studied the winter sky, learned about ice, tracked animals through the snow, made sushi and learned about the science of bread making, practiced yoga, deconstructed household machines, bound their own books, learned about composting, and sorted redeemable bottles and cans to raise money for Vinalhaven Eldercare Services.
 Perspectives will continue to offer such diverse and constructive activities throughout the school year.